Gaboon Viper vs. Mongoose: Who Would Win in a Fight?

 Gaboon vipers can blend in with leaf litter.

 A Gaboon viper is larger than a mongoose in terms of length and weight.
-The largest Gaboon vipers can measure up to 7 feet long and weigh 45 pounds.
+The largest Gaboon vipers can measure up to six feet long and weigh 25 pounds.
 However, the biggest mongooses will only weigh about 11 pounds and measure up to 2.5 feet long.

-The Gaboon viper has the benefit of a color pattern that helps it blend in with the rainforest floors, as well as a large, leaf-shaped head that makes it hard to see.
+The Gaboon viper benefits from a color pattern that helps it blend in with the rainforest floor, as well as a large, leaf-shaped head that makes it hard to see.
 Moreover, the snake’s body is large and thick, making it harder to attack successfully.
 This snake has few, if any, natural predators.

-The Gaboon viper has the longest fangs of any venomous snake at 2.2 inches as well as the highest venom yield of any snake in the world.
-While its cytotoxic venom is not counted among the deadliest out there, it’s still potent.
-Also, this snake has one of the fastest bites of any reptile!
+The Gaboon viper has the longest fangs of any venomous snake at 2.2 inches, as well as the highest venom yield of any snake in the world.
+While its cytotoxic venom is not the deadliest out there, it’s still potent.

 The mongoose is a very straightforward attacker.
 This creature chases down, harries, and waits for the perfect moment to deliver a fatal, skull-breaking bite.
 And it can do just that with its four powerful incisors, the ability to smell prey that is burrowed, and enhanced speed and agility.

-Both creatures can end the fight in a single bite.
+Advantage: Equal (both can end the fight with a single bite)

 The Gaboon viper is an ambush predator that waits for prey to get close before delivering a lightning-fast bite.
 It does not let go when it bites its prey, though.
 It holds them and delivers massive amounts of venom to their system.

-Mongooses are opportunistic pursuit predators that hunt others.
+Mongooses are opportunistic predators.
 Sometimes they hunt alone, and some choose to hunt together.

 Who Would Win in a Fight Between a Gaboon Viper and a Mongoose?